Jack McConnell: Election to Holyrood (1999)

-Finance Minister; 1999–2000
+In government (1999–2001)

+Dewar government

 He was appointed immediately by Donald Dewar, the then First Minister, to the post of Minister of Finance.
 As Finance Minister one of his primary jobs was to establish the budgeting procedures for the new Scottish government, which included consulting the public on budget priorities.
 As Minister responsible for External Relations he established Concordats with the UK Government and opened Scotland House in Brussels.

 McConnell was elected an MSP in the first Scottish Parliament elections in 1999.
 He was appointed Minister for Finance in the new Scottish Executive by then First Minister Donald Dewar.
 One of his first moves as Finance Minister was to establish the budgeting procedures for the new Scottish Executive, including publishing a consultation document asking the public and MSPs how the budget should be spent.
 His department also passed the Public Finance and Accountability (Scotland) Act 2000 through Parliament, which set out the finance and auditing procedures of the Executive.

-Education Minister; 2000–2001
+McLeish government

 On 11 October 2000, Dewar died of a brain haemorrhage.
 After the Labour leadership intervened to stop the Enterprise Minister Henry McLeish being appointed Dewar's successor without a vote, McConnell stood in the leadership contest.
 The election was held on Saturday 21 October, only 72 hours after Dewar's funeral, and the surprise result saw McConnell defeated with 36 votes to McLeish's 44 votes.

 McLeish appointed him Minister for Education, Europe and External Affairs.
 Some analysts considered this post to be a "poisoned chalice", as he would be required to resolve both a crisis in the Scottish Qualifications Authority over exam marking, and pay disputes with the teaching unions.

 Leadership of the Scottish Labour Party

 McLeish resigned as first minister on 8 November 2001 over the Officegate scandal, regarding the sub let of his constituency office.
 McConnell was seen by many political analysts as the likely successor and he later launched his bid for leader.
-On 13 November, McConnell made a press conference in Edinburgh after reports emerged he had an extra-marital affair seven years prior.
+On 13 November, McConnell held a press conference in Edinburgh after reports emerged he had an extra-marital affair seven years prior.
 He admitted to having an affair and in a statement with his wife, Bridget McConnell, he stated: "If I become first minister, it would be very wrong for my family or anybody else to suffer because my behaviour then is still a secret today.
 That is why we are now being open about the fact that I did have an affair seven years ago.
 At the time I made mistakes, including denying the facts publicly and privately".

 McConnell emerged as the only candidate and on 17 November, he was officially elected unopposed as Leader of the Labour Party in Scotland after receiving the support of 97.23% of MSPs.
 In his acceptance speech, he stated he was "deeply honoured to receive such overwhelming support" and highlighted that much work still needed to be done "to make devolution a success" and achieve "first class public services".